vieliashevskyi/deepest-descent/README.md

 * 7 enemies with different movement patterns and super powers

 ## How to Run and Play
-Run:
+Run #1:
+* Download zip-file with unix executable from release section
+* Unzip it
 * Head to your Terminal
-* Navigate to folder with downloaded or built binary
+* Navigate to folder with unzipped contents
 * type: **"./Deepest\ Descent"**

+Run #2:
+* Clone source code
+* Build project using attached configuration
+* Run newly compiled executable

 Play in few words:
 * Use **w**, **a**, **s** and **d** to move **up**, **left**, **down** and **right** respectively